ideabase/president/prod/_galleries/regionalImpact.md

 			  <figcaption>
 			    <h3 class="gallery-caption__title">Community Engagement</h3>
 			    <p class="gallery-caption__description">
 					The Cleveland Urban Design Collaborative (CUDC) examined the relationships between two cities-Cleveland, Ohio and Havana, Cua.
 The 15-week studio, which took place in the spring of 2016, was sponsored by the Cleveland Foundation.
-Architecture and Environmental Design Graduate students Alexander Scorr and Jordan Fitzgerald re-envisioned the Lakeshore Coal Plant as a regional destination for industrial arts preservation and production, located in close proximity to Cleveland's University Circle arts and culture district.</p>
+Architecture and Environmental Design Graduate students Alexander Scott and Jordan Fitzgerald re-envisioned the Lakeshore Coal Plant as a regional destination for industrial arts preservation and production, located in close proximity to Cleveland's University Circle arts and culture district.</p>
 			  </figcaption>
 </figure>
 <figure class="gallery__item">